susanjarvis501/MBH-functions/README.md

 `ndims` - Number of variables to simulate
 `ngroups` - Number of groups to simulate
 `sdgrp` - Standard deviation of group means
+`sdobs` - Standard deviation of observations within groups.
+Either a single value or vector with length equal to ndims.
+If NULL (default) a vector of length equal to ndims is generated from a Uniform distribution with bounds 1 and 10.
+Note that if sdobs = NULL the vector generated is on the variance scale, if sdobs is provided then it should be a standard deviation
 `variances` - Either "fixed" to constrain within-group variances to be the same (the default), or "variable" so within-group variances can vary
 `vardiff` - Standard deviation of within-group variance differences
 `means` - Means of each variable to simulate